Hi! Are you looking for flushable wet wipes? You’ve found them!

 When a bug hit several members of the family, I re-purposed an old homemade baby wipes recipe into a homemade toilet wipes recipe out of necessity.
 I wasn’t blogging when I my kids were babies so I don’t have an exact source 🙁 I was barely functioning during those early years of motherhood.
 The kids (thank goodness) have been out of diapers for a couple of years.

 I originally considered the homemade baby wipes one of my “Pinterest fails” because the wipes were too small for infant blow outs.
 I also made them in an old wipes container so they were difficult to get out of the container, unlike store bought wipes.
 Homemade baby wipes also don’t travel well.
 They don’t stand up well to the Florida heat.

 DIY Wet Wipes

 I used homemade wipes when I was potty training.
-(Have you seen the cost of the Pullups potty training wipesor the name brand toilet wipes?
+(Have you seen the cost of the potty training wipesor the name brand toilet wipes?
 Scandalous!!)
-The homemade version works well for toddlers.
+The homemade version works well for toddlers, kids, and adults.

 I also didn’t mind using a bunch at once because they are so inexpensive to make.

 The day of the stomach bugs, I was trapped in the house with a miserable child.
-My child was complaining that it hurt when I wiped her.
+My child was complaining that it hurt when I wiped him.
 My husband was deployed so there was no “running out to the store to grab wipes.”